inkognitro/react-redux-saga-boilerplate/README.md

 Read a [good article](https://shift.infinite.red/redux-observable-epics-vs-redux-sagas-8e53610c0eda) about this and understand saga's [flow principle](https://redux-saga.js.org/docs/advanced/NonBlockingCalls.html).
-But keep in mind: Whenever you apply the saga's flow principle, time travelling with an injected redux state could get tricky.
+But keep in mind: Whenever you apply saga's flow principle, time travelling with an injected redux state could get tricky.
 Imagine, with the "login flow" example before, the current user is already given in the injected state, then saga is not listening for a "logout" action yet.